 The name, Instagram, is a portmanteau of 'instant camera' and 'telegram.'
 So the first thing to watch out for is the kind and quality of your images.
 Your feed should be both visually appealing and serve as a message to your followers.
 High-quality images not only look and feel good but convey a very strong message about your brand.
 It shows that you are professional and serious about your fitness business and so will take good care in serving your clients.

 If you are running a business, always put your best foot forward and keep your feed alive by posting only good-quality photos.
 There are many ways to enhance photo quality, such as using photo-editing software, adjusting the resolution and brightness, and applying filters.
 Upload high-resolution photos of your gym/studio, of people working out, fitness mantras and quotes, upcoming event information with a relatable photo, gym trainer's picture, and anything that comes to your mind to make your business look polished.

-Instagram provides several filters to give your photos the right impact.
+Instagram provides several filters that fitness influencers could use to give photos the right impact.
 Use popular filters or one that matches your image content.
-For instance, to give depth to your photos, you could try Hefe, Lo-Fi, or X-Pro II.
+For instance, to provide depth to your photos, you could try Hefe, Lo-Fi, or X-Pro II.
 The right impact is necessary to drive proper engagement.

 Another interesting and engaging form of content on Instagram is carousel posts.
 A carousel post is one that allows multiple photos or videos (up to 10) to be shared on a single feed.
 Multiple images or videos in one post will help you share more information around a specific topic that could be used to keep a user intrigued longer.

-According to a study, out of over 22 million Instagram posts, carousels were the most engaging.
+According to a study, out of over 22 million Instagram posts, carousels were found to be the most engaging.
 Yet only 19% of Instagram content consists of carousels.
 Carousels are still underused, but they can be used a lot more to drive engagement.
 For fitness professionals, this would be an effective way to channel their Instagram marketing strategy and build an online presence.